-Kent MWLP Policy CSM5: Land-won Mineral Safeguarding
+Kent MWLP Policy CSM5 Land-won Mineral Safeguarding

-- 4.2 Kent MWLP Policy CSM5 identifies and safeguards the MSAs. - 4.3 A proposal for non-minerals development in a MSA is the trigger for an assessment process of the potential effects of the development on the safeguarded minerals resource. - 4.4 For the purposes of this SPD, these circumstances can be divided into two main categories: - Development Excluded from Mineral Safeguarding - Development Potentially Incompatible with Mineral Safeguarding
+- 4.2 Kent MWLP Policy CSM5 identifies the areas and assets that are safeguarded.
+Policy DM 7 Safeguarding Mineral Resources sets out the circumstances when non-minerals development may be considered acceptable at a location within a MSA. - 4.3 A proposal for non-minerals development in a MSA is the trigger for an assessment process of the potential effects of the development on the safeguarded minerals resource. - 4.4 For the purposes of this SPD, these circumstances can be divided into two main categories: - Development Excluded from Mineral Safeguarding - Development Potentially Incompatible with Mineral Safeguarding